MommaWatasu/LearningHorse.jl/docs/src/index.md

-# Horse.jl Manual
+# Horse Manual

 Horse provides an easy-to-use machine learning library

 ## Installation

-Documenter can be installed using the Julia package manager.
+Horse can be installed using the Julia package manager.
 From the Julia REPL, type ] to enter the Pkg REPL mode and run However, it can't be installed by name.
 ```@example
 pkg > https://github.com/QGMW22/Horse/Horse.jl